 Of course, not all rainforest critters are so cute and cuddly.
 Crocodiles lurk around the lower rivers that flow through the southern forests, including the Lacandón on the Guatemala border.
 Jaguars, puma and lynx, coyote and kitfoxes also prowl these parts, though you'll rarely spot one of these slinky predators.

 Thinking of visiting Mexico?
 We can help!
-Our tailor-made travel service will pair you with a local expert to plan a fully personalised trip
+Our tailor-made travel service Dropdown content will pair you with a local expert to plan a fully personalised trip

 Arid and rocky, northern Mexico marks the southernmost territory of some typically North American mammals – such as black bears.
 It's rare to encounter these endangered beasts, but you can have fun tracking them in the Cumbres de Monterrey National Park.
 The last Mexican grizzly was sadly shot a century ago.